-If you’ve got a few hours to spare: Submerge your bird breast-side down in cold water (a large pot or the sink should do the trick) and change the water every 30 minutes.
+Let’s say you woke up at 7 a.m. and realized that you forgot to take the bird out of the freezer last night and into the fridge.
+Fortunately, your guests aren’t coming over until later this afternoon.
+Here’s the plan: Submerge your bird breast-side down in cold water (a large pot or the sink should do the trick) and change the water every 30 minutes.
 Make sure the turkey is totally submerged (use a baking dish to weigh it down if you have to).
 It should take approximately 30 minutes per pound to completely thaw.
 So, for a ten-pound turkey, you’re looking at about five hours of thaw time.
 Note: Changing the water every 30 minutes is key for food safety, so be sure to set a reminder.

 Here’s the deal—you actually can safely cook a fully frozen turkey, says the USDA.
 But there’s a catch: Cooking time will take at least 50 percent longer.
 So, while a 12-pound, fully thawed turkey would normally take about three hours to cook in a 325°F oven, it will take four and a half hours to cook if it’s frozen.

 Ply ’em with drinks and appetizers while you give this recipe for maple-roasted turkey legs a go.
 Worst-case scenario?
 Team your delicious sides with a pizza delivery.
 (A slice of pepperoni fixes everything.)

 To thaw your frozen bird in the fridge, keep these guidelines from the USDA in mind: Allow approximately 24 hours of thawing time for every 4 to 5 pounds of poultry.
 Keep the bird in its original packaging and place it on a tray or in a pan to catch any juices that may leak.
 A thawed turkey can remain in the refrigerator for 1 to 2 days.
 Here are some approximate thawing times based on weight:

 - 4 to 12 pounds — 1 to 3 days